endorama/endorama.github.io/content/posts/making-your-shell-scripts-bulletproof.md

 set -o pipefail
 ```

 Combining `-e` and `-o pipefail` makes impossible to have "failing" commands (not part of conditions), like in the case above, because `-o pipefail` will make the pipeline exit with a non-zero code and `-e` will immediately halt the script.
-To prevent this, when you want to continue even in case of error you can end the pipeline with `|| true`; this instruction will run `true`, an utility that "do nothing, successfully" and change the rightmost exit code to `0`.
+To prevent this, when you want to continue even in case of error you can end the pipeline with `|| true`; this instruction will run `true`, a utility that "do nothing, successfully" and change the rightmost exit code to `0`.

 Es:
 ```bash